-With the global beer market valued at over $623 billion dollars worldwide, it’s no wonder that beer is something of a universal language, unifying drinkers across oceans.
-With such international interest, it’s not surprising, then, that news outlets rush annually to aggregate the most popular brews from all corners of the globe.
+Beer is the most popular alcoholic beverage in the world.
+With the global beer market valued at over $790 billion dollars worldwide, it’s no wonder that beer is something of a universal language, unifying drinkers across oceans.
+With such widespread interest, it’s not surprising, then, that news outlets rush annually to aggregate the most popular brews from all corners of the globe.

-Despite varying methodology — and varying results in turn — the common overlaps among each list offer compelling insight into which beers resonate around the world.
-International brews finding widespread popularity in the U.S. such as Stella, Guinness, and Heineken sit squarely in the top 10 of many lists, representing Belgium, Ireland, and the Netherlands, respectively; others lists feature beers less commonly found in the States but with obvious acclaim the world over.
+Despite varying methodologies — and varying results in turn — the common overlaps among each list offer compelling insight into which beers resonate around the world.
+International brews finding widespread popularity in the U.S. such as Guinness, Corona, and Heineken sit squarely in the top 10 of many lists, representing Ireland, Mexico, and the Netherlands, respectively; others lists feature beers less commonly found in the States but with obvious acclaim in other countries.

 Below are three different takes on the world’s most popular beers, each with different compilation methods.